Visual kunstmatige intelligentie

 He pulled a twenty-five-cent piece from his pocket.
 There too, in fine, clear print, were written engraved the same slogans, and on the other side of the coin was the imagery of Big Brother.
 Even from the coin, eyes followed you.
 On money, on stamps, on book covers, on banners, on posters and on cigarette packs – everywhere.
 Always those eyes watched you and always that voice held you in its grip.
 Whether you were asleep or awake, working or eating, indoors or outdoors, in the bathtub or in bed -. no escape.
 Nothing was your own, apart from those few cubic inches inside you skull.

 Privacy, he said, was something precious.
 All people had Needed a place where they could be alone for once.
 And if they had such a place, it was no more than politely to remain silent about it further.
-(George Orwell, 1984
+(George Orwell, 1984)

 The Man Inside

 Not only Orwell had the idea that the only place you could keep private opinions is in your skull.
 Victor Francis Calverton’s novel “The Man Inside.
-(1936) is about laborer Joe Lunn who works in a factory and is trapped in a hopeless existence of poverty and exploitation.
+(1936) is about worker Joe Lunn who works in a factory and is trapped in a hopeless existence of poverty and exploitation.

 He tries to escape his fate by joining unions and fighting for social justice.

 In “The Man Inside,” suggestion plays an important role.
 The suggestion that there is a better way of life than the current one inspires him to stand up against exploitation and injustice.
 This suggestion comes from a variety of sources, including conversations between workers and union officials as well as Joe’s own reflections and experiences.
 Employers and their allies also use suggestions to manipulate and control workers.
 Suggestive language and images should convince employees that they are satisfied and that change is not possible or desirable.
 With suggestions, the working class is divided and the desire for social change is suppressed.
 In doing so, the book shows the power of suggestion and how it can be used to inspire people to action or to suppress them.
-By understanding suggestive language and images, we can become aware of how we are being manipulated and can make our own choices instead of being guided by the suggestions of others.
+By understanding the suggestive language and images, we can become aware of how we are being manipulated and make our own choices instead of being guided by the suggestions of others.

 The title also has a broader meaning.
 Which refers to the idea that there is a “man inside” everyone that can be liberated through awareness and action.
 The title emphasizes the importance of inner change and the ability of individuals to influence circumstances.